-Government of Canada information management
+Government of Canada information and data management

-Information management is a discipline that directs and supports effective and efficient management of information in an organization, from planning and systems development to disposal and/or long-term preservation.
+Information and data management is a discipline that directs and supports effective and efficient management of information and data in an organization, from planning and systems development to disposal and/or long-term preservation.
+In the Government of Canada, information and data are safeguarded as a public trust and managed as a strategic asset to maximize its value in the service of Canadians.

 Strategy